Skip to content

 Why drive this stretch

 Drive this stretch when you want Massachusetts to feel real on the site without turning the Berkshire side into a sprawling first-state build.
-Pittsfield carries the practical weight, Lenox gives the drive more leisure value, and Hancock keeps the state-line transition from feeling abrupt.
+Pittsfield carries the practical weight, Lenox gives the drive more leisure value, and Hancock keeps the state-line approach from feeling abrupt.

 Stop chain